Best Personal Loans for Students in 2025

 If you have bad or no credit, consider adding a second person to your loan.
 The second person (called a co-borrower) acts as a guarantee.
 Both of you are equally responsible for paying back the loan.
 Usually, your co-borrower needs to have strong credit for this to work.

-You usually need a reliable source of income to get a personal loan.
-However, adding a second person to your loan could help you get approved if you don’t meet this requirement.
+You usually need a reliable source of income to get a personal loan, but adding a second person with better credit and higher income can help you get approved.
 Keep in mind, though, that your co-borrower’s credit score will be negatively affected along with yours if you make late payments.
 Never borrow money that you aren’t sure you can pay back.

 If your lender lets you use your loan for school-related purposes, you might be able to use a personal loan to pay off student debt.
-But even if you can, it might not be a good idea.
-Federal student loans typically have lower rates than personal loans.
+But even if you can, it’s not a good idea.
+Federal student loans typically have lower rates than personal loans, so you may just want to stick with it.